DolphFlynn/jwt-editor/README.md

 <img src="gitimg/key_view.png" width="400"/>

-Keys are persisted within a `.jwt-editor` folder within the user's home directory for Standalone mode, or within the Burp Suite user options when used as a Burp extension.
+Keys are persisted within the Burp Suite user options.

 ## Editor View
 <img src="gitimg/editor.png" width="600"/>

-The `Editor View` allows modification of the JWTs loaded into the tool via either the `Entry View` in Standalone mode, or Burp Suite's HTTP Request/Response view in the Proxy, History and Repeater tools.
+The `Editor View` allows modification of JWTs within Burp Suite's HTTP Request/Response view in the Proxy, Repeater and other tools.

 The editor view has two layouts, `JWS` and `JWE`, which are selected depending on whether a JSON Web Signature or JSON Web Encryption is detected.